 We require the individual New Zealand applicant to have a level of experience that is commensurate with the scale of the proposed co-production project.
 If, for example, the project is a feature film we would require the individual applicant to have at least one feature film credit as producer on a film that involved a multi-party film production financing agreement.
 In other words to have "closing and production experience" in line with the proposed co-production.
 It is not necessary that this previous experience was specifically on a co-production, but it needs to be on a film of substantial contractual scale.

-In exceptional circumstances we may accept lesser levels of experience, but in this situation we would require the attachment of an experienced New Zealand based executive producer to the project who would lead the project's relationship with the NZFC in regards to the co-production approval process, and would also manage the contractual closing process.
+In exceptional circumstances we may accept lesser levels of experience, but in this situation we would, at our discretion, require the attachment of an experienced New Zealand-based executive producer to the project who would lead the project's relationship with the Film Commission in regards to the co-production approval process, and would also manage the contractual closing process.